 Some dachshunds do not like the water and some dachshunds love the water.

-I had 2 female dachshunds that did not like the water and didn’t like getting bathed either.
+I had two female dachshunds that did not like the water and didn’t like getting bathed either.
 They would try and hide when it was their bath time.

 So if you have a dachshund that is at first reluctant to go into the water, they may be taught to like the water.